 F, G, H, I: Less than significant impact.
-The project is located on a parcel which would remain primarily pervious to water.
-The TR 1/2 zoning area restricts impervious area to a maximum of 40% of lot coverage, to maintain pervious area on the site.
-No underground construction would take place as part of the proposed project or would be required of residential development.
+The project is located on a parcel which would remain fairly impervious to water.
+The CC (Community Commercial) zoning area restricts impervious area to a maximum of 80% of lot coverage.
 Groundwater in the area would not be reduced, have its flow altered, be interrupted, or otherwise impacted.
 No wells are proposed to provide water for the project.
 The project would not result in decreased groundwater availability for public water supplies.
 Potential contaminants from wastewater systems are controlled by adherence to the Town of Paradise's Local Area Management Program, as approved by the Central Valley Water Board in 2016.
-No project components would have the possibility of introducing contaminants to groundwater, meaning there would not be a risk of contamination.
 There would be a less than significant impact from the proposed project.